ammar-homaida-statistics/easystatisticsacademy/modeling/diagnostics/residuals/index.md

       <strong>Main idea:</strong>

       <p>
-        Residuals represent prediction errors and provide a direct way to assess how well a regression model fits the data.
+        Residuals are prediction errors.
+They show how closely a regression model matches the observed data.
       </p>

     </div>